alexmaropakis/BrainDecode/gnomAD/README.md

-**Scope:** gnomAD has no mouse data, so Takasugi (aged mouse) SAAPs are not annotated here and pass downstream unannotated; this pipeline is run only on the human datasets (Ping 2018, Bai 2020 — ACG/FC plexes).
+**Scope:** gnomAD has no mouse data, so Takasugi (aged mouse) SAAPs are not annotated here and pass downstream unannotated; this pipeline is run only on the human datasets (Ping 2018 — ACG/FC plexes).

 ---